-Registration will take place on Friday 17 June 2022 between 9.00pm and 12.00 midnight at St Joseph's RC Church Hall in Milngavie.
+Registration will take place on Friday 20 June 2025 between 9.00pm and 12.00 midnight at St Joseph's RC Church Hall in Milngavie.
 The church hall is located across the road from Milngavie Station, where the race starts.
-At registration you will be given your race number, which will also be your timing device to be used at each checkpoint throughout the race, and a numbered race band, which should be worn until you finish or withdraw.
+At registration you will be given your race number, which should be visible throughout the race, a timing device to be used at each checkpoint, and a tracker.

 All runners will be required to show photographic ID to collect their race number.
 You will be given your goody bag and any merchandise you have purchased.
 One member of your support crew is required to attend registration with you and will be given a support crew permit which needs to be displayed on the support vehicle for the full race.
 You will be weighed and your weight recorded.
-Unlike previous years, you will not be weighed at any checkpoint unless the medical team have specific concerns.
+Unlike earlier years, you will not be weighed at any checkpoint unless the medical team have specific concerns.